By NBH, Ph.D., Director of Research and Education, Natural Bio Health

 What about estrogen-only?
 There is no evidence in recent medical literature that shows prescribing estrogen without a progestin increases the risk of developing breast cancer.
 The WHI trial and other recent studies amazingly prove a decrease incidence of breast cancer in women taking estrogen-only.
 In the CORA study, there were fewer cases of breast cancer in the estrogen (estradiol) group when compared to the placebo group.

 To date, a lawsuit has not been brought against any pharmaceutical company with the claim that taking estrogen-only caused breast cancer.
-All studies demonstrate a decrease in morbidity and mortality, which encourages physicians to recommend estrogen for all women.
+All studies demonstrate a decrease in morbidity and mortality, which encourages providers to recommend estrogen for all women.
 Preliminary “There is no evidence in recent medical literature that shows prescribing estrogen without a progestin increases the risk of developing breast cancer.”
 Preliminary data from the recent completed KRONOS study of hormones found no increased risk of breast cancer in women taking estrogen and progesterone.
 The recently published DANISH study also demonstrated no increased risk of breast cancer in women taking estradiol for ten years.
 These results should be in the headlines of every newspaper.
 Yet, this research is not negative sensationalism and uninteresting to the media.

 To this day, the most powerful scientific studies demonstrate that estrogen does not cause or stimulate the development of breast cancer.
 A recent study entitled “Aromatase Inhibitors: A Time For Reflection” critiqued the commonly prescribed estrogen-blockers termed aromatase inhibitors, which are commonly used in patients with breast cancer to block estrogen receptor sites on breast cancer cells.
 This renders the cancer cells to be insensitive to any stimulatory effect from estrogen.
 Estrogen does not cause cancer to occur; however, once breast cancer develops, estrogen can stimulate its growth as the tumor becomes estrogen-sensitive.
 In women with active cancer, this is an important treatment modality to prevent estrogen from stimulating breast cancer cells to grow.